rgyoung6/DBTCShinyTutorial/README.md

 The final field provides a input value for the final total length of the reads coming out of the analysis.
 This value is set as a default value of 100 and can be adjusted depending on the expected length of the reads based on the molecular primers. **The tutorial will use the default value of 100.**

+At the bottom of this section there is a button labeled 'Dada Submit'.
+Clicking this button will initiate the running of the dada_implement() function.

+## Dada Implement Function Output

+Once

+# Dada Combine

 # References
 Young, R. G., Milián‐García, Y., Yu, J., Bullas‐Appleton, E., & Hanner, R. H. (2021).
 Biosurveillance for invasive insect pest species using an environmental DNA metabarcoding approach and a high salt trap collection fluid.
 Ecology and Evolution, 11(4), 1558-1569.